How to Stretch Your Back When You Wake Up: 10 Simple Exercises to Incorporate into Your Routine

 The Cobra to stretch your back and open your chest

 Lying on your stomach, place your hands under your shoulders.
 Slowly push through your hands to raise your torso, keeping your hips on the floor.
 This stretch tones your lower back while opening your chest.
-A great way to build flexibility in your back.
+A great way to strengthen your back flexibility.

-Get on your knees and sit on your heels.
-Stretch your arms out in front of you and relax your torso on your thighs.
-This relaxing position is great for relaxing your entire back and managing stress.
+Get on your knees and sit back on your heels.
+Stretch your arms out in front of you and relax your torso onto your thighs.
+This relaxing position is ideal for relaxing your entire back and managing stress.

 Lying side stretch to gently stretch your back